 Defining Feet and Inches

 A foot is defined as exactly 12 inches.
-This definition is crucial because it forms the basis for all conversions between these two units.
+Even so, this definition is crucial because it forms the basis for all conversions between these two units.
 The term "foot" has historical roots, often linked to the average length of a human foot, although standardized measurements have long been established.

 An inch, on the other hand, is commonly used for more precise measurements in everyday applications.
 It is derived from the Old English word ynce, which itself comes from the Latin word uncia, meaning "one-twelfth"—reflecting its relationship to the foot.